Job Shadowing in Clinical Settings: Observers, Volunteers, and Students

 • Discuss infection control standards, including the necessity to stay home at the onset of symptoms of illness, and outline any mask mandates or other precautions in effect.
 Request a current TB skin test and proof of immunizations.

 • Provide orientation to ensure that the student is prepared for the learning experience.
 The orientation should identify the professional mentor and outline the sponsoring practice’s expectations.
 It should also include training on HIPAA, universal precautions, and social media restrictions.
+Conduct periodic meetings with the individual to reassess knowledge of roles and responsibilities and document those meetings in administrative files in the event of a subsequent inquiry or adverse event.

 • Verify with your agent or broker that appropriate insurance coverage is in place before providing shadowing or observing, volunteering, or clinical experiences in your practice.